Webhook setup

 The Bud platform hosts various asynchronous API endpoints.
 This is where you submit a request and then receive a task id in the response.
 You then make a request to a second endpoint in order to get the status of the task (and sometimes the final result).

-There are two methods to know when the task has finished processing: (i) by polling the second endpoint, i.e. making several requests to it every X seconds until a result is provided; or (ii) by receiving a callback, i.e. Bud will send a request to a specific webhook URL to let you know that the task has finished processing and the result is ready to be collected.
+There are two methods to know when the task has finished processing: (i) by polling the second endpoint, i.e. making several requests to it every X seconds until a result is provided; or (ii) by receiving a webhook, i.e. Bud will send a request to a specific webhook URL to let you know that the task has finished processing and the result is ready to be collected.

 When working with large datasets or where processing the task can take a significant amount of time, polling can be an inefficient method of retrieving the final result.
-Every time the second endpoint is called when the task hasn't completed processing, compute resources are used by both parties - and if this is repeatedly called, the resource consumption becomes wasteful.
-Ideally this should be avoided.
+Every time the second endpoint is called when the task hasn't completed processing, compute resources are used by both parties - and if this is repeatedly called, the resource consumption becomes wasteful, this should be avoided.

 Example:

-Example response for RefreshCompleted:
+Example response for RefreshCompleted

 {